By · Co-Founder · 17 min read · Updated

 Nurse roster: Full name, contact information, employment type, certifications and expiration dates, seniority date, and any accommodation or restriction notes.
 This is the data your replacement system needs to function from day one.
 Request it in CSV or Excel format and verify that every field exported correctly; UKG exports sometimes truncate certification records or omit per-diem staff.

-Historical schedule data: The past 12 months of actual schedules, including callout records, overtime hours by nurse, and shift swap logs.
+Historical schedule data: The past 12 months of actual schedules, including callout records, FLSA overtime hours by nurse, and shift swap logs.
 This data is useful for two reasons: it provides the baseline for measuring whether your replacement system actually reduces overtime (without it, you cannot prove the improvement), and it provides the audit trail documentation you may need if a nurse disputes their historical scheduling fairness.

 Data you do not need to migrate: most payroll integration configurations, UKG-specific report templates, and any module configurations that are specific to UKG’s architecture and will not translate to a different system.